kailo-beewell/kailo_beewell_dashboard_package/docs/package_maintenance.md

 If you create any new functions - or modify existing functions - you should create or modify the docstrings accordingly.
 Docstrings for this package and the accompanying dashboard repositories are formatted based on the [numpy docstring style guide](https://numpydoc.readthedocs.io/en/latest/format.html).

-Package documentation is created using Sphinx and hosted on Read the Docs (which automatically updates with GitHub pushes).
+Package documentation is created using Sphinx and hosted on Read the Docs (**which automatically updates with GitHub pushes**).
+We use readthedocs community, and you can be add as maintainers to the project, https://readthedocs.org/projects/kailo-beewell-dashboard/.

 You can preview updated documentation locally by running the following **from the `docs` folder**:
 1. `make clean`
 2. `make html`